kamilste/TextAnalyser/README.md

 This software allows user input to be analysed.
 Proposed system has four parts: Interface, Knowledge Base, Middleware, Database, and languages involve Scala and Structured Query Language (SQL).

-If you requirey further information please email me.
+If you require further information please email me.